Mummy: Australia

 The aboriginal mummification traditions found in Australia are thought be related to those found in the Torres Strait islands, the inhabitants of which achieved a high level of sophisticated mummification techniques.
 Australian mummies lack some of the technical ability of the Torres Strait mummies, however much of the ritual aspects of the mummification process are similar.
 Full-body mummification was achieved by these cultures, but not the level of artistic preservation as found on smaller islands.
 The reason for this seems to be for easier transport of bodies by more nomadic tribes.

+New Guinea

+Until the mid-twentieth century, the Angu (or Anga) people of Papua New Guinea practiced mummification by smoking the bodies of the dead.
+Sites of their preserved mummies exist in the Morobe Province.

 Torres Strait

 The mummies of the Torres Strait have a considerably higher level of preservation technique as well as creativity compared to those found on Australia.
 The process began with removal of viscera, after which the bodies were set in a seated position on a platform and either left to dry in the sun or smoked over a fire in order to aid in desiccation.
 In the case of smoking, some tribes would collect the fat that drained from the body to mix with ocher to create red paint that would then be smeared back on the skin of the mummy.
 The mummies remained on the platforms, decorated with the clothing and jewelry they wore in life, before being buried.